-The well-managed grassland, without a doubt, is a huge source of carbon sequestration whereby more than 600 million acres sequester the carbon, which cuts off the emission of carbon dioxide in the atmosphere.
+The well-managed grassland, without a doubt, is a huge source of carbon sequestration whereby more than 600 million acres sequester the carbon, cutting off carbon dioxide emissions in the atmosphere.

 The word ‘Pasture’ is enough to reveal since it deals with grazing.
 Pasture land refers to the farmland, the managed grasslands, or the enclosed meadows dominated by grazing off the domesticated livestock such as sheep, horses, or the swine.

-In pasture land, the vegetation is often gets developed through plantations by human beings.
-It is to be noted that seeding agricultural practices, irrigation, and fertilizers used are often in the pasture land since anthropogenic induced activities develop it.
+In pasture land, the vegetation is often developed through plantations by human beings.
+It is to be noted that seeding agricultural practices, irrigation, and fertilizers used are usually in the pasture land since anthropogenic induced activities develop it.

 Several aspects seem crucial in pasture land management, which entails the type of soil, precipitation in rainfall, and the minimum annual temperature.

-Overgrazing can exceed the carrying capacity of the pasture land with soil compaction and desertification after long-term overgrazing as a result of human-induced activities.
+Overgrazing can exceed the carrying capacity of the pasture land with soil compaction and desertification after long-term overgrazing due to human-induced activities.

-The pasture land includes those land that is targeted for the seedling purpose of introducing the new species.
+The pasture land includes those targeted for the seedling purpose of introducing the new species.
 For instance: the tall fescue.